ADA Transition Plan

 Focus Group/Technical Advisory Group

-A Technical Advisory Group will meet and consist of disability advocates and users among the community.
-This group will provide its expertise on questions related to projects progress, ADA expertise, lived experience, and local knowledge of the City of Airway Heights.
-Meetings will be held throughout the month of June 2025.
+The Technical Advisory Group met through the summer of 2025.
+They consisted of disability advocates and users among the community.
+This group provided its expertise on questions related to projects progress, ADA expertise, lived experience, and local knowledge of the City of Airway Heights.

 Public Engagement

-Public engagement will be centered around understanding ADA-compliant accessibility deficiencies and successes in the City.
-Community input and expertise will be the foundation of creating the ADA Transition Plan.
+Public engagement is centered around understanding ADA-compliant accessibility deficiencies and successes in the City.
+Community input and expertise is the foundation of creating the ADA Transition Plan.

-Outreach to the Airway Heights, Disabled, and Spanish/Marshallese community will include:
+Outreach to the Airway Heights, Disabled, and Spanish/Marshallese community included:

 Contact